deepjavalibrary/djl-demo/docs/define_model.md

 ```

-We have input of shape (69,1014) Where 69 is the total number of characters, and 1014 is the maximum string length.
+The input shape is (69,1014).
+Where 69 is the total number of characters, and 1014 is the maximum string length.
 The NDArray is one-hot encoded per character.

 The output layer represents two possible classifications, malicious or benign.
-The Conv layers have 256 single-dimensional filters of varying kernel sizes.
+The convolutional layers have 256 single-dimensional filters of varying kernel sizes.
 They feed into FullyConnected layers after pooling.

 ## Defining the model in DJL

-DJL uses a Block level definition of various operators, each block can have sub-blocks.
+DJL uses a block level definition of various operators.
+Each block can have sub-blocks.
 Individual blocks have their own parameters defined.
-The model consists of a single block which contains many sub-blocks
+The model consists of a single block that contains many sub-blocks.

 ```java
 // Declare a model